ddregalo/swipe-card/README.md

 1. A simple counter where each card has a value of 1 and the cumulative total of the accepted (+1), rejected (-1) and skipped cards (0) is displayed.

 2. Each card displays a character retrieved from https://swapi.co/ api and then displays a list of the selected character names.

+3. Display a horizontal bar chart of the number of selected and unselcted characters using d3:
+   * Display the chart when a button is clicked.
+   * Display the chart live animating to the live selections.

 ## Frameworks
 * VueJS